jen-k/2018-Python-Training/Schedule-and-Materials/week1.md

 Design a single-player Hangman game using function(s).

 ## Coding Exercise 3 - Classy Hangman
-Take the Hangman game you created in Exercise 2: Hangman and convert it to use class(es) instead of function(s).
+Copy the Hangman game you created in Exercise 2: Hangman and convert it to use class(es) instead of function(s).

 Add these features, plus any others you feel are appropriate: